 |Social circus, lesiure circus||1|

-Building on 10 year of experience and the expertise of its growing number of members, Circostrada Network also sets new priorities, representative of the evolution of the cultural field.
+Building on more than 15 years of experience and the expertise of its members, Circostrada also sets new priorities, representative of the evolution of the cultural field.

 - Adapting to a changing world: The starting point could be: we work with creative people but are we creative enough ourselves when it comes to imagining the evolution of our work processes and our development models?
 Circostrada wishes to bring cultural players to reflect together on the development of their fields, in a constant dialogue with other sectors and disciplines, to learn from their experiences and develop new food for thought for a stronger development of circus and street arts.

 - Access to culture: How do we engage with our audience?
 How can we learn from our different experiences?
-For the first time, the network seize these questions, for best practices to emerge and be shared, and to give a better understanding of how circus and street arts are tackling these issues
+The network seizes these questions for best practices to emerge and be shared, and to give a better understanding of how circus and street arts are tackling these issues